Parity Sheaves and Smith Theory: Introduction

-We briefly outline Treumann's construction.
-Let $D^b_c(\bF[\varpi])$ denote the (cohomologically bounded, with finitely generated cohomology sheaves) derived category of $\bF[\varpi]-mod$ and write $\Perf_c(\bF[\varpi])$ for the thick subcategory spanned by bounded complexes of free $\kvp$-modules.
-The \emph{Tate category} is defined to be the Verdier quotient\footnote{As pointed out in \cite[Sec.
-4.1]{Tr} it is equivalent to the homotopy category of the category of compact module spectra over a certain $\mathbb{E}_\infty$-ring spectrum $\T_0$ which is constructed by applying the so-called \emph{Tate construction} to the ring spectrum $\bF$ (concentrated in degree $0$) with its trivial $\vp$-action.
-This point of view is not technically necessary for this paper, but hopefully justifies our notation.
-Note that the Tate category was originally denoted $\Perf(\T)$ in \cite{Tr}.}
+Let $\ff[\vp]$ denote the group algebra and let $D^b_c(\bF[\varpi])$ denote the (cohomologically bounded, with finitely generated cohomology groups) derived category of the category of $\ff[\vp]$-modules.
+Write $\mathrm{Perf}_c(\bF[\varpi])$ for the thick subcategory spanned by bounded complexes of free $\kvp$-modules.
+The \emph{Tate category} is defined to be the Verdier quotient

+As pointed out in \cite[Section 4.1]{Tr}, this localization (denoted as $\Perf(\T)$ in \emph{loc. cit.}) is equivalent to the homotopy category of the category of finitely-generated module spectra over a certain $\mathbb{E}_\infty$-ring spectrum $\T_0$.
+This point of view is not technically necessary for this paper, but is philosophically useful and hopefully justifies our notation.

-Given an algebraic variety $Y$ with trivial $\vp$-action, one may similarly consider the relative Tate category given as the quotient\footnote{According to Treumann, this also has an $\infty$-categorical interpretation: it is equivalent to a certain subcategory of the homotopy category of sheaves of module spectra over $\T_0$; again hopefully this justifies the notation.}
+Treumann also defines relative Tate categories of sheaves valued in $\T_0\modc$.
+More precisely, given an algebraic variety $Y$ with trivial $\vp$-action, one may similarly consider the relative Tate category given as the quotient